 Ken deserves special mention as a very high contributor, leading many work parties to establish the club facilities we have today, including construction of the jetty or 'Great Wall of Ken' as it is affectionately known and the ramp access to the clubhouse.

 The club was looking for a logo and Kenneth Moore designed a seal on the rocks which is the logo we still have today.
 Ken also made a little pottery seal at school which he used as well as a drawing.
-That pottery seal still exists today and we hope to soon house it in the clubhouse in a protective display box as part of our 40th year activities.
+That pottery seal still exists today.

 The club first Rescue Boat was built to a Shetland design by Kirkpatrick and Brian Otway at Bill's home in Dunfermline and was called Sealqueen.
 Bill was a Shetlander and a Foreman of Shipwrights at Rosyth Dockyard.